-Low back pain world's highest contributor to disability, study findsDecember 14th, 2012 in Health
+Low back pain world's highest contributor to disability, study findsDecember 14, 2012 in Medicine & Health / Health

 (Medical Xpress)—Low back pain is the highest contributor to disability in the world, according to a pivotal international study released today.

 A study published by The Lancet in the latest Global Burden of Disease Study, found lower back pain and osteoarthritis are now ranked second only to cancer as a leading cause of disease burden in Australasia.

 Professor Rachelle Buchbinder, from Monash University's Department of Epidemiology and Preventive Medicine and the Cabrini Institute led the study in collaboration with Professor Lyn March of the University of Sydney.

 Professor Buchbinder said the findings confirmed the global burden of low back pain was much higher than previously estimated and re-allocation of resources for research, treatment and prevention was urgently needed.